dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 # What's in the SDK

 The Intune App SDK for Android is a standard Android library with no external dependencies.
-The SDK is composed of:
+The SDK consists of:

 * **Microsoft.Intune.MAM.SDK.jar**: The interfaces necessary to enable MAM and  interoperability with the Intune Company Portal app.
 Apps must specify it as an Android library reference.

-* **Microsoft.Intune.MAM.SDK.Support.v4.jar**: The interfaces necessary to enable MAM in apps that leverage the Android v4 support library.
-Apps that need this support must reference the jar file directly.
+* **Microsoft.Intune.MAM.SDK.Support.v4.jar**: The interfaces necessary to enable MAM in apps that use the Android v4 support library.
+Apps that need this support must reference the JAR file directly.

-* **Microsoft.Intune.MAM.SDK.Support.v7.jar**: The interfaces necessary to enable MAM in apps that leverage the Android v7 support library.
-Apps that need this support must reference the jar file directly.
+* **Microsoft.Intune.MAM.SDK.Support.v7.jar**: The interfaces necessary to enable MAM in apps that use the Android v7 support library.
+Apps that need this support must reference the JAR file directly.

-* **The resource directory**: The resources (such as strings) on which the SDK relies.
+* **The resource directory**: The resources (like strings) on which the SDK relies.

-* **Microsoft.Intune.MAM.SDK.aar**: The SDK components, with the exception of the Support.V4 and Support.V7 jars.
+* **Microsoft.Intune.MAM.SDK.aar**: The SDK components, with the exception of the Support.V4 and Support.V7 JAR files.
 This file can be used in place of the individual components if your build system supports AAR files.

 * **AndroidManifest.xml**: The additional entry points and the library requirements.

-* **THIRDPARTYNOTICES.TXT**:  An attribution notice that acknowledges 3rd party and/or OSS code that will be compiled into your app.
+* **THIRDPARTYNOTICES.TXT**:  An attribution notice that acknowledges third-party and/or OSS code that will be compiled into your app.

 # Requirements

 The Intune App SDK is a compiled Android project.
-As a result, it is largely agnostic to the version of Android the app uses for its minimum or target API versions.
+As a result, it is largely agnostic to the version of Android that the app uses for its minimum or target API versions.
 The SDK supports Android API 14 (Android 4.0+) to Android API 24.

 The Intune App SDK for Android relies on the presence of the [Company Portal](https://play.google.com/store/apps/details?id=com.microsoft.windowsintune.companyportal) app on the device for enabling MAM policies.
-For MAM without device enrollment, the user is **not** required to enroll the device using Company Portal.
+For MAM without device enrollment, the user is *not* required to enroll the device by using the Company Portal app.

 # How the Intune App SDK works

 ##Entry points

 The Intune App SDK requires changes to an app's source code to enable Intune app management policies.
 This is done through the replacement of the Android base classes with equivalent Intune base classes, whose names have the prefix **MAM**.
 The SDK classes live between the Android base class and the app's own derived version of that class.
-Using an activity as an example, you end up with an inheritance hierarchy that looks like: Activity > MAMActivity > AppSpecificActivity.
+Using an activity as an example, you end up with an inheritance hierarchy that looks like: **Activity** > **MAMActivity** > **AppSpecificActivity**.

-For example, when **AppSpecificActivity** interacts with its parent (e.g. calling `super.onCreate()`), **MAMActivity** is the super class.
+For example, when **AppSpecificActivity** interacts with its parent (for example, calling `super.onCreate()`), **MAMActivity** is the super class.

 Typical Android apps have a single mode and can access the system through their [Context](https://developer.android.com/reference/android/content/Context.html) object.
 Apps that have incorporated the Intune App SDK, on the other hand, have dual modes.
-These apps continue to access the system through the Context object, but, depending on the base Activity used, the Context object will either be provided by Android, or will intelligently multiplex between a restricted view of the system and the Android-provided Context.
+These apps continue to access the system through the **Context** object.
+Depending on the base **Activity** used, the **Context** object will be provided by Android or will intelligently multiplex between a restricted view of the system and the Android-provided **Context**.

-When using an Android [entry point](https://developer.android.com/guide/components/fundamentals.html) that has been overridden by its MAM equivalent, the MAM version of the entry point's lifecycle must be used (with the exception of the class **MAMApplication**).
+When an Android [entry point](https://developer.android.com/guide/components/fundamentals.html) has been overridden by its MAM equivalent, the MAM version of the entry point's lifecycle must be used (with the exception of the class **MAMApplication**).

 For example, when deriving from **MAMActivity**, instead of overriding `onCreate` and calling `super.onCreate`, the Activity must override `onMAMCreate` and call `super.onMAMCreate`.
-This lets Intune restrict Activity launch (among others) in certain cases.
+This lets Intune restrict **Activity** launch (among others) in certain cases.

 ##SDK permissions

 The Intune App SDK requires three [Android system permissions](https://developer.android.com/guide/topics/security/permissions.html) on apps that integrate it:

-* `android.permission.GET_ACCOUNTS`  [requested at runtime if required]
+* `android.permission.GET_ACCOUNTS`  (requested at runtime if required)
 * `android.permission.MANAGE_ACCOUNTS`
 * `android.permission.USE_CREDENTIALS`

-These permissions are required by the Azure Active Directory Authentication Library ([ADAL](https://azure.microsoft.com/en-us/documentation/articles/active-directory-authentication-libraries/)) to perform brokered authentication.
+The Azure Active Directory Authentication Library ([ADAL](https://azure.microsoft.com/en-us/documentation/articles/active-directory-authentication-libraries/)) requires these permissions to perform brokered authentication.
 If these permissions are not granted to the app or are revoked by the user, authentication flows that require the broker (the Company Portal app) will be disabled.

 ##Company Portal

 Why is the Company Portal app required?
-When the Company Portal is installed onto the device and has retrieved application restriction policy for the user from the Intune service, the SDK entry points are initialized asynchronously.
-Initialization is only required when the process is initially created by Android.
-During initialization, a connection is established with Company Portal app, and policy is retrieved from the app.
+When the Company Portal app is installed onto the device and has retrieved application restriction policy for the user from the Intune service, the SDK entry points are initialized asynchronously.
+Initialization is required only when Android initially creates the process.
+During initialization, a connection is established with the Company Portal app, and the policy is retrieved from the app.

 > [!NOTE]
 > When the Company Portal app is not present on the device, the behavior of the Intune-enabled app will not be altered, and it will behave as a normal app.